 Sufyan currently sits on the Boards of the Indian-American Bar Association and the Chicago Chapter of The Tulane Alumni Association.
 He can be reached at email@example.com.

 Kevin Vodak is the Litigation Director at CAIR-Chicago.
+In this position, Kevin analyzes all of the complaints received in the Civil Rights Department and determines the best strategy for reaching the most successful resolutions, as well as working to strengthen policies in the public and private sectors to combat Islamophobia.
 Kevin has a Juris Doctor degree from DePaul University College of Law and a Bachelor’s degree in Philosophy from North Central College.
-Prior to joining CAIR-Chicago, Kevin dedicated his legal career to protecting individuals’ civil rights by working in small law firms for 8 years.
-He has extensive experience in litigating employment discrimination matters.
-Outside of his work in private law firms, Kevin has been committed to working with the National Lawyers Guild, the only bar association which values human rights over property interests.
-Kevin can be reached at email@example.com.
+Prior to joining CAIR-Chicago in July 2008, Kevin dedicated his legal career to protecting individuals’ civil rights by working in small law firms for 8 years, gaining extensive experience in litigating employment discrimination matters.
+Outside of his work in private law firms, Kevin has been committed to working with the National Lawyers Guild, the only bar association which has the primary goal of valuing human rights over property interests.
+Kevin can be reached at firstname.lastname@example.org.

 Rabya Khan is a Staff Attorney at CAIR-Chicago.
 Rabya received her bachelors degree in Political Science from the College at the University of Chicago, and her Juris Doctorate from DePaul College of Law.
 Rabya is a former volunteer attorney with CAIR-Chicago.
 Rabya is excited for the opportunity to work on promoting social justice and protecting civil rights.
 Rabya can be reached at email@example.com.